Everduin94/better-commits/readme.md

 `better-commits` will prompt a series of questions.
 These prompts will build a commit message, which you can preview, before confirming the commit. - To better understand these prompts and their intention, read [Conventional Commits Summary](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary)

 Some of the values in these prompts will be inferred by your branch name and auto populated.
-You can adjust this in your `.better-commits.json` configuration file.
+You can adjust this in your `.better-commits.jsonc` (or `.better-commits.json`) configuration file.

 For documentation on passing commit values to `better-commits` via the CLI, see [CLI Flags](#cli-flags).